ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 throw_unless(35, check_signature(slice_hash(in_msg), signature, public_key));
 ```

-And if all checks are passed, the smart contract accepts the message and processes it:
+And if all verification processes are completed correctly, the smart contract accepts the message and processes it:

 ```func
 accept_message();
 ```

 :::info accept_message()
-Since the transaction comes from the outer world, it can not contain TON to pay the fees.
-So in the TON, there is `gas_credit` (at the time of writing tutorial, its value is 10,000 gas units), which allows you to carry out the necessary calculations for free within the gas that does not exceed `gas_credit`.
-After `accept_message()` function, all the spent gas is taken from the balance of the smart contract.
-You can read more about it in [docs](/develop/smart-contracts/guidelines/accept).
+Because the transaction comes from the outside world, it does not contain the Toncoin required to pay the transaction fee.
+When sending TON using the accept_message() function, a gas_credit (at the time of writing its value is 10,000 gas units) is applied which allows the necessary calculations to be carried out for free if the gas does not exceed the gas_credit value.
+After the accept_message() function is used, all the gas spent (in TON) is taken from the balance of the smart contract.
+More can be read about this process [here](/develop/smart-contracts/guidelines/accept).
 :::

-### Transaction expiration
+### Transaction Expiration

 Another step in checking external transactions is `valid_until` field.
 As you can see from the variable name, this is the time in UNIX before the transaction is valid.
 If this check fails, the contract completes the processing of the transaction with `32 exit code`.